Tensor products of Leibniz bimodules and Grothendieck rings: Weak Leibniz bimodules

-Next, we briefly discuss the irreducible objects of $\Mod_\weak^\bi (\lf)$.
-Recall that every irreducible $\lf$-bimodule is either symmetric or anti-sym\-metric (see \cite[Theorem~3.14]{F1}).
+As a~consequence, we obtain that the category of weak Leibniz bimodules is an $\fbb$-linear abelian category (see~\cite[Chapter VIII]{McL} and~\cite[Definition 1.2.2]{EGNO}) as was already observed in~\cite[Section 5]{L} for the category of bimodules over a~right Leibniz algebra: \begin{proposition} Let $\lf$ be a~Leibniz algebra over a~field $\fbb$.
+Then $\Mod_{\weak}^{\bi}(\lf)$ is an $\fbb$-linear abelian category. \end{proposition} Next, we briefly discuss the irreducible objects of $\Mod_{\weak}^{\bi} (\lf)$.
+Recall that every irreducible $\lf$-bimodule is either symmetric or anti-sym\-metric (see~\cite[Theorem~3.14]{F1}).
 The main ingredient in the proof of this result is the anti-symmetric kernel $M_0$ of an $\lf$-bimodule $M$ which is an $\lf$-subbimodule.
-Consequently, either $M_0=0$, i.e., $M$ is symmetric, or $M=M_0$, i.e., $M$ is anti-symmetric.
-In particular, every irreducible $\lf$-bimodule arises from an irreducible $\lf_\lie$-module by symmetrization or anti-symmetrization (see \cite[Proposition 3.15]{F1}), and therefore the classification of the irreducible $\lf$-bimodules reduces to the classification of the irreducible modules over its canonical Lie algebra $\lf_\lie$.
-For weak Leibniz bimodules the situation is more complicated as the analogue of the anti-symmetric kernel is not necessarily anti-symmetric, i.e., its right action is not necessarily trivial.
+Consequently, either $M_0 =0$, i.e., $M$ is symmetric, or $M=M_0$, i.e., $M$ is anti-symmetric.
+In particular, every irreducible $\lf$-bimodule arises from an irreducible $\lf_{\lie}$-module by symmetrization or anti-symmetrization (see~\cite[Proposition 3.15]{F1}), and therefore the classification of the irreducible $\lf$-bimodules reduces to the classification of the irreducible modules over its canonical Lie algebra $\lf_{\lie}$.
+For weak Leibniz bimodules the situation is more complicated as the analogue of the anti-symmetric kernel is not necessarily anti-symmetric, i.e., its right action is not necessarily trivial (see Example~\ref{weak1dim} below).
 Of course, the reason for this is that weak Leibniz bimodules do not necessarily satisfy the identity (ZD).
-In fact, in general it is not clear to us whether the anti-symmetric kernel of a weak Leibniz bimodule is invariant under the right action, but the proof of \cite[Proposition~3.12]{F1} shows that it is still invariant under the left action.
+In fact, in general it is not clear to us whether the anti-symmetric kernel of a~weak Leibniz bimodule is invariant under the right action, but the proof of~\cite[Proposition~3.12]{F1} shows that it is still invariant under the left action.

-As a replacement for the anti-symmetric kernel of a weak $\lf$-bimodule $M$ we consider
+As a~replacement for the anti-symmetric kernel of a~weak $\lf$-bimodule $M$ we consider

 which indeed is an $\lf$-subbimodule of $M$.
 Namely, it follows from (LML) that $M\lf$ is invariant under the left $\lf$-action and by definition $M\lf$ is invariant under the right $\lf$-action.
 Similarly, the space of right $\lf$-invariants